-Fine particulate matter (PM2.5) - is a type of air pollutant.
-At high concentration levels in the room, these tiny particles are a threat to health.
+Fine particulate matter (PM2.5) is a common air pollutant type.
+At high concentration levels in the room these tiny particles are a threat to your health.

 What is Particulate Matter 2.5?

-PM2.5 refers to tiny particles, which are 2.5 microns or less in width, which is equal to 3% the average human hair diameter..
+PM2.5 refers to tiny particles, which are 2.5 microns or less in width.
 A micron is a unit of distance measurement.
-In one inch there are approximately 25K microns.
+To better visualize - imagine 3% of the average human hair diameter.

 How does PM2.5 affect my health?

-Particles in the PM2.5 size range can penetrate through the nose and throat deeply into the respiratory tract, reaching the lungs.
+PM2.5 can penetrate the respiratory tract through the nose and throat, reaching the lungs.

 Short-term exposure to small particles leads to eyes, nose, throat and lungs irritation, coughing, sneezing, runny nose and shortness of breath.

-Long-term exposure to PM2.5 shows in the development of chronic bronchitis, decreased lung function and increased mortality from lung cancer and heart disease.
+Long-term exposure to PM2.5 shows in the development of chronic bronchitis decreased lung function and increased death from lung cancer and heart disease.

 Those with respiratory and heart problems, children and the elderly are at most sensitive to PM2.5.